-Presents introductory through advanced skills in medical transcription.
-Instruction includes the use of transcription equipment, computer word processing, formatting and use of appropriate medical forms, ethical and legal issues for the medical transcriptionist, as well as transcription guidelines for punctuation, capitalization, proofreading and making corrections, and use of references.
-Emphasis is placed on accuracy, correct spelling, punctuation of chart notes and letters, introduction of various medical reports, and a system of word analysis by building and extending the medical vocabulary and expanding medical transcription skills of the advanced student.
-Learning activities, including medical transcribing utilizing the computer, will focus on medical reports and dictation that develops a workable knowledge of advanced medical terminology and medical transcription.
-This course follows CAAHEP/ AAMA accreditation standards in place for Medical Assistants.
+Introductory course in medical transcription including the use of transcription equipment, computer word processing, formatting and use of appropriate medical forms.
+Includes ethical and legal issues for the medical transcriptionist as well as transcription guidelines for punctuation, capitalization, proofreading and making corrections, and use of references.
+Emphasis is placed on accuracy, correct spelling, punctuation of chart notes and letters with an introduction to the history and physical report and hospital discharge summary.
+This course follows CAAHEP/AAMA accreditation standards in place for Medical Assistants.

-MAST 2215 Medical Laboratory 3 credits Techniques
+MAST 2215 Medical Laboratory 3 credits Techniques NAST 1101 MAST 1115 and PIOL

-Prerequisite: MAST 1101, MAST 1115 and BIOL 1104
+Prerequisite: MAST 1101, MAST 1115 and BIOL 2205